 Welcome to MegunoLink.

-MegunoLink is a program to connect your Arduino to your computer.
-It uses visualizers to interpret messages your Arduino sends and send commands to your sketch.
+MegunoLink is a Windows application to provide a user interface for your Arduino projects.
+MegunoLink visualizers interpret messages sent from your Arduino sketch to plot graphs, tabulate results and log data.
+MegunoLink also sends commands to control your project or change settings.
 Once connected you can:

 - Plot graphs in MegunoLink using data collected from sensors on your Arduino.